Can an Employer CE mark a Machinery or a production line?

 At the end of the same paragraph, the following language is used:

-[MD Guide Edition 2.2] – §79 Who is the manufacturer?
+[MD Guide Edition 2.3] – §79 Who is the manufacturer?

 […] Usually, the elements constituting an assembly of machinery are supplied by different manufacturers, however one person must assume the responsibility for the conformity of the assembly as a whole.
 This responsibility can be assumed by the manufacturer of one or more of the constituent units, by a contractor or by the user.
 If a user constitutes an assembly of machinery for his own use he is considered as the manufacturer of the assembly.

-From all of the above, it is clear that the person who CE Marks a machinery, or a production line, shall not necessary have a development, engineering and production department.
-In case of a user (employer), he has none of the previous entities and he is still allowed to CE mark the line.
+From all of the above, for us, it is clear that the person who CE Marks a machinery, or a production line, shall not necessary have a development, engineering and production department.
+In the case of a user (employer), he has none of the previous entities and he is still allowed to CE mark the line.

 Our conclusion, therefore, is that an employer can CE mark a production line installed by different manufacturers.
 He can also CE mark a production line modified in order to improve its safety.